AWhiteKnight/ioBroker.moma/README.md

 ## Changelog

 ### 0.0.9 (2019-??-??)
 * (AWhiteKnight) Systeminfolib upgraded to 4.1.1 and added some calls/variables.
 Testing (re)enabled.
+Merging to new adapter creation template part 2.

 ### 0.0.8 (2019-03-10)
 * (AWhiteKnight) Started merging to new development method.
 Maintaining meta states.